meshcentral-community/meshbook/README.md

 ### How to check if everything is okay?

-The python virtual environment can get messed up, therefor...<br>
+The python virtual environment can get messed up, therefore...<br>
 To check if everything is in working order, make sure that the lists from the following commands are aligned:

 ```